mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-coldstandby.en.md

 The key must be owned and readable by root only.

 Both the source and destination require `rsync` >= v3.1.0.
-The destination must have Docker and docker-compose **v2** available.
+The destination must have Docker and docker compose **v2** available.

 The script will detect errors automatically and exit.